UnityPoint Health - St. Luke's Hospital - Cedar Rapids

-St. Luke's is a 532-bed hospital in Cedar Rapids, Iowa.
+UnityPoint Health - St. Luke's Hospital - Cedar Rapids is a 532-bed hospital in Cedar Rapids, Iowa.
 It was founded in 1884 as Cedar Rapids’ first hospital and is now one of two hospitals in Cedar Rapids, the other being Mercy Medical Center.
 St. Luke's emergency department treats over 55,000 patients each year and the most cases of trauma in Iowa.
 This has led to a partnership with the University of Iowa Hospitals and Clinics for training future ER doctors.
 It is the area's only Level III Regional Neonatal Intensive Care Unit.
 St. Luke's provides a Level III trauma center.

 History

 In 1881 a critically injured homeless man who was unable to get care in Cedar Rapids inspired a local Episcopal minister to act.
 The following Sunday, the Rev. Samuel Ringgold made an impassioned plea for a hospital, "a real hospital, so that citizens and strangers alike can be cared for."
 The next day he and his flock began soliciting donations.
 Within months, work began on St. Luke's.